 The project “Intercultural perspectives on Information Literacy” aims to develop a transnational learning offer for the promotion of students’ information literacy.
-The project initially pursues the goal of establishing a common learning space in which students from different countries can learn together and thus fundamentally build up intercultural competence.
-The learning offer deals with the subject area of information competence.
+The project initially pursues the goal of establishing a common learning space in which students from different countries can learn together and build up intercultural competence.

 The idea is to substantially expand one’s own image of the information environment through discourse and joint knowledge development with learners from other cultures.
 In this way, in addition to intercultural competence, information competence is to be qualitatively raised to a level that goes beyond the understanding of local conditions and contexts.